-&lt;sup>22 Flood risk zone 2 refers to the risk of flooding being at least once every thousand years.
+24 Flood risk zone 2 refers to the risk of flooding being at least once every thousand years.
 Flood risk zone 3 refers to the risk of flooding being at least once every hundred years.

-&lt;sup>23 Environment Agency (2006) Creating a better place: Planning for water quality and growth in the south east.
+25 Environment Agency (2006) Creating a better place: Planning for water quality and growth in the south east.

-&lt;sup>24 Environment Agency.
+26 Environment Agency.
 What's in your backyard?
-River Quality and Urban Waste Water Treatment Map. http://maps.environment-agency.gov.uk/wiyby/wiybyController?x=357683.0&y=355134.0&scale=1&layerGroups=default&ep=map&textonly=off&lang=\e&topic=riverguality the discharge of surface water into existing watercourses if there was a water quality risk or if the discharge would result in a net increase in flows above existing Greenfield runoff rates.
-Given this and the distance between the Didcot strategic housing area and Little Wittenham SAC there is considered to be a negligible risk of an impact through surface water runoff.
+River Quality and Urban Waste Water Treatment Map. http://maps.environmentagency.gov.uk/wiyby/wiybyController?x=357683.0&y=355134.0&scale=1&layerGroups=default&ep=map&textonly=off&lang=e&topic=ri verquality

-Within the Preferred Approaches Policy CP5 commits to provision of adequate and timely infrastructure, including for waste water treatment, in partnership with stakeholders and adjoining local authorities.
-Policy CP30 should ensure maximum water efficiency, meaning less need for waste treatment, whilst policy CP36 commits to a general protection of nature conservation, including European, sites.
-Moreover:
+In their consultation response of 17/06/10 Natural England asked how surface water from the allocation of dwellings at Valley Park, Didcot will be treated and whether there was a hydrological connection e.g. drainage ditches/streams between the Didcot development and the River Thames upstream of the SAC.
+The proposed strategic allocation in the Vale of White Horse District at Valley Park, Didcot is on the western side of the town (the opposite side to Little Wittenham) and is 6km from the SAC at its closest.
+The details of surface water treatment have not been devised as yet but they will be required to adhere to Environment Agency policy and national pollution prevention legislation which would prohibit the discharge of surface water into existing watercourses if there was a water quality risk or if the discharge would result in a net increase in flows above existing Greenfield runoff rates.
+Given this and the distance between the Valley Park strategic housing area and Little Wittenham SAC there is considered to be a negligible risk of an impact through surface water runoff.

-- Policy CP 32 Flood Risk includes a commitment to incorporate sustainable drainage systems or techniques to limit surface run-off from development. - Policy CP33 commits to new development proposals "causing no deterioration and, where possible, achieving improvements in water quality."
+- Policy 5 commits to provision of adequate and timely infrastructure, including for waste water treatment, in partnership with stakeholders and adjoining local authorities.
+Policy 30 should ensure maximum water efficiency, meaning less need for waste treatment, whilst Policy 36 commits to a general protection of nature conservation, including European, sites.
+Moreover: - Policy 32 Flood Risk includes a commitment to incorporate sustainable drainage systems or techniques to limit surface run-off from development. - Policy 33 commits to new development proposals "causing no deterioration and, where possible, achieving improvements in water quality."